argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/example-job-scripts.md

 ```
 $ cat ./set_affinity_gpu_polaris.sh
 #!/bin/bash
-num_gpus=4
+num_gpus=$(nvidia-smi -L | wc -l)
 gpu=$((${PMI_LOCAL_RANK} % ${num_gpus}))
 export CUDA_VISIBLE_DEVICES=$gpu
 echo “RANK= ${PMI_RANK} LOCAL_RANK= ${PMI_LOCAL_RANK} gpu= ${gpu}”
 exec "$@"
 ```

-The script is hard-coded for 4 GPUs on a Polaris node and simply pairs MPI ranks to GPUs in a round-robin fashion setting `CUDA_VISIBLE_DEVICES` appropriately.
+!!! note

     The `echo` command prints a helpful message for the user to confirm the desired mapping is achieved.
 Users are encouraged to edit this file as necessary for their particular needs.

+!!! warning

-* IMPORTANT: If planning large-scale runs with many thousands of MPI ranks, then it is advised to comment out the `echo` command so as not to have thousands of lines of output written to stdout.
+    If planning large-scale runs with many thousands of MPI ranks, it is advised to comment out the `echo` command above so as not to have thousands of lines of output written to `stdout`.